 Getting hands-on with herbs

-Using a Small Grant from Food for Life Get Togethers, the Cedar Foundation were able to be creative with their activities, using herbs to bring people together.
-During the lockdown, they distributed herb growing starter packs to service users and held accompanying zoom sessions.
-The online sessions covered everything there is to know about herbs: how to use them in cooking, where they come from and how to look after them so they thrive!
+They then held Zoom sessions covering everything there is to know about herbs: how to use them in cooking, where they come from and how to look after them so they thrive!

-The herbs have been a hit with service users, with one participant saying, "Getting the opportunity to grow at home under guidance has been fantastic, but to actually see your seeds grow into real herbs was something else.
+The activity was a great success.
+One participant said, "Getting the opportunity to grow at home under guidance has been fantastic, but to actually see your seeds grow into real herbs was something else.
 Plus, I got to use the herbs in food; adding basil to tomato soup, adding cress to potato salad and freezing the rest for future use.
 Brilliant idea."

 The Cedar Foundation works throughout Northern Ireland to enable people with disabilities to get the most out of life.
 This includes helping them to feel fully included in their communities.

 Feeling inspired?
 Find out more about Small Grants here.